LevonDX/Teams-Hack-event-March-2022/Challenge 4 Personal Tab/readme.md

 8. Go to Teams Store (bottom of your Teams) and install the updated version of the app.

 ## Success Criteria
+* Successfully publish the application in Azure App Service and run it in browser
-* Describe what are the main prerequisites to create Teams Tab
+* Successfully add your to Teams
 * Demonstrate to your coach a personal tab that shows the list of current incidents.